paulfioravanti/qmk_keymaps/README.md

 ### Copy Steno Firmware Overrides

-If you plan to use the stenography firmware overrides that allow you to auto-repeat chords, or hold down common keys between chords (thanks to [Joshua Grams][] for putting up the code for this in his [steno-firmware][] repo!), then merge over the contents in the `quantum` directory as well:
+If you plan to use the stenography firmware overrides that allow you to:

+- auto-repeat chords
+- hold down common keys between chords

+then merge over the contents in the `quantum` directory as well:

 ```sh
 rsync --recursive qmk_keymaps/quantum/ qmk_firmware/quantum/
 ```

+> Many thanks go to [Joshua Grams][] for putting up the code for this in his
+> [steno-firmware][] repo!

 Details about firmware compilation and setup are on the `README` page for the specific keymap layout.